ADLINK-EPM/ipi-docs/source/smarc-ipi/ipi-smarc-imx8mp/UnBoxing.md

 ## What's inside the box

-This kit can also be called as Industrial-Prototyping for IoT/AIoT and a small size AI inferencing computer for developers.
-Follow our guide to build and develop cool practical AI applications.
-After analyzing the enormous AI applications on this module, developers also named it as AIOM which stands for AI-on-Module.
-Before going to the setup or installation, please verify the contents of your package.
+Before going to the setup or installation chapter please verify the contents of your package.
 Following items should be part of the kit.
+The standard set of Industrial Pi SMARC includes the following items:

+1. I-Pi SMARC IMX8M Plus CoM pre-assembled in a chassis.
+2. 19.0V DC /2.37A 45.0W Power adapter.
+3. Micro USB cable for OTG connection.
+4. Power cord.

 <center>
 <img src="UnBoxing.assets/unboxing-1616487924420.PNG"   />
 </center>
 <br>

 **Watch our unboxing video to find more**:
 <center>